Werposa/stack/README.md

 # stack.js

-A presentation library with intuitive, scroll-based navigation.
+A presentation library with intuitive, scroll-based navigation